 The journey is just beginning: now there are only four games (La forêt, Tlön, Sacred Grove, Chernodyrsk).
 However, the collection potentially unlimited, and in the course of time new games will be added.

-Tlön is about the fleetingness of a moment, which cannot be captured without being destroyed.
+Tlön simulates the fleetingness of a moment, which cannot be captured without being destroyed.
 Objects in the game do not have a fixed shape and change when someone moves past them, so players are forced to experience reality like the inhabitants of Borges’s Tlön, losing themselves in the wilderness of the digital.
 However, this world, natural rather than artificial, is quite fragile.

 “I see the game paying tribute to exuberant anti-art formalism that both dada and surrealism encompassed in their time, a tribute also to the attitudes Max Ernst expressed toward spontaneity and vulnerability in creation… A reflection which immediately holds weight and importance… ”